syncfusion-content/javascript-docs/js/PivotGrid/OLAP-Getting-Started.md

 **Datasource initialization**

-Now, the connection string to connect OLAP Cube, PivotGrid, and JavaScriptSerializer instances are created immediately inside the main class of the `OlapController.cs` file.
+Now, the connection string to connect OLAP cube, pivot grid, and JavaScriptSerializer instances is created immediately in the main class of the `OlapController.cs` file.

 {% highlight c# %}